 The two-hour self-guided tour loops through Columbia Heights, ending at 14th Street and Columbia Road, NW.

 As you explore, don't miss the neighborhood's businesses and restaurants, from national chains to one-of-a-kind establishments.
-Pick up a free trail guide from merchants along the way.

 For more information, email us at info@CulturalTourismDC.org or call 202-355-4280.